AlexBatrakov/tempo-13.103_ddstg/README.md

-# Tempo software with the DDSTG model implementation
+# Tempo software with the implemented DDSTG model

 1. From original tempo repositorium
 ------------------------